Find a Community

 Classes for older adults

 If you love to learn, signing up for a class offered at your senior living community is a great way to stay active.
 Classes can range from poetry writing and charcoal sketching to learning a new language and dancing.
 With set times each week, classes can be a great workout for your mind, body, and soul.
-Check out your community’s monthly activities calendar to see what classes are available or ask your Lifestyle 360 director for more information.
+Check out your community’s monthly activities calendar to see what classes are available or ask your Life Enrichment director for more information.

 Playing video games